robzhu/container-id-dup/workshop/content/setup/workspaceiam.md

 the EKS IAM (Identity and Access Management) authentication, so we will disable it and rely on the IAM role instead.
 {{% /notice %}}

+{{% notice warning %}}
+AWS Cloud9 normally manages IAM credentials dynamically.
+This isn't currently compatible with the EKS IAM (Identity and Access Management) authentication, so we will disable it and rely on the IAM role instead.
+{{% /notice %}}

+{{% notice note %}}
+AWS Cloud9 normally manages IAM credentials dynamically.
+This isn't currently compatible with the EKS IAM (Identity and Access Management) authentication, so we will disable it and rely on the IAM role instead.
+{{% /notice %}}

+{{% notice tip %}}
+AWS Cloud9 normally manages IAM credentials dynamically.
+This isn't currently compatible with the EKS IAM (Identity and Access Management) authentication, so we will disable it and rely on the IAM role instead.
+{{% /notice %}}

 - From within your workspace, click the sprocket, or launch a new tab to open the Preferences tab
 - Select **AWS SETTINGS**
 - Turn off **AWS managed temporary credentials**